-We are very pleased to announce details of our next Basic Training Day which will take place online on Thursday the 7th of July.
-The training day will start from 9.50am and end at 3.10pm.
+We are very pleased to announce details of our next Basic Training Day which will take place on Saturday the 4th of March 2023.
+The training day will start from 10am and end at 5.30pm.

-The day will take place online via Zoom and is supported by self-study modules in the assessment of mental health and scarring which we recommend those new to this field complete in advance of the day (approx 4 hours).
+We are very excited to be able to offer this training in person in Central London.
+The training day is supported by self-study modules in the assessment of mental health and scarring which we recommend those new to this field complete in advance of the day (approx 4 hours).

-Our Basic Training Day is for doctors and psychologists who are interested in volunteering for Medical Justice as medico-legal report writers, visiting detainees in detention centres or conducting remote assessments, assessing their health and documenting clinical evidence of torture and other health issues.
+Our Basic Training Day is for doctors and psychologists who are interested in volunteering for Medical Justice as medico-legal report writers, visiting detained people in detention centres or conducting remote assessments, assessing their health and documenting clinical evidence of torture and other health issues.

 The aim of this course is to gain an understanding of the health and legal needs of asylum seekers and other immigration detainees.
 The skills learnt will focus on assessing persons detained under immigration powers, as well as medico-legal report writing

 The training covers the relevant legal processes, assessing scarring and mental health and report writing skills.

 - ST4 or above, or with equivalent clinical experience (i.e. completed 5 years’ post-qualification)